TheFauxDreamer/CompassNoNewTabs/README.md

 You can enable/disable the extension in a flash, clicking on the extension icon in the menubar gives you the option to enable or disable on the fly.

 ## Support:
-This version of the extenion supports Chrome & Edge!
+There is another version that supports Chrome & Edge!
+(Change branches)

 Safari is a WIP.

 ## How to install or test the unloaded version.

-1. Download it from this Github, and save it somewhere useful.
-2. Go to Chrome Settings using three dots on the top right corner.
-3. Then Select Extensions.
-4. Now, Enable developer mode
-5. Click on Load Unpacked and select your Unzip folder.

-That's it!
+1. Ummm.
+I don't know actually
+2. Download the safari version, create an Xcode project for safari extension.
+3. Paste this over the top?